(As told to Alan Mitchell by Leon White)

-Years ago, on the west side of Hwy 101 north of Sixes lived a man who owned a lot of land covered with pine trees and brush.
-He was a relative newcomer and not one of the area’s old time families.
-Every few years he would use fire to clear parts of it off during the Summer.
+Years ago, on the west side of Hwy 101 north of Sixes, there lived a man who owned a lot of land covered with pine trees and brush.
+He was a relative new-comer and not one of the area’s old-time families.
+Every few years, he would use fire to clear parts of it off during the Summer.
 Whatever he was doing always created huge clouds of smoke.
 The north wind would drive smoke into Port Orford and put everyone in town on edge, concerned about flying embers.
 Many times his fires would get away from him and the Forest Service and Coos Forest Protective Association would have to be called in to control them.

 A block west at 5th & Washington, sparks were landing at Leon’s home and yard.
 He recalls seeing his mother, Pearl using a big water pitcher to drown them.

-During the years of major logging in Curry County, the Forest Service would dispose of the slash left behind by burning it off during Fall’s first rains.
-When that was happening, or whenever there were wildfires burning Leon remembers seeing the red glow of those fires off in the distance behind the hills east of Port Orford.
+During the years of major logging in Curry County, the United States Forest Service would dispose of the slash left behind by burning it off during Fall’s first rains.
+When that was happening, or whenever there were wildfires burning, Leon remembers seeing the red glow of those fires off in the distance behind the hills east of Port Orford.